-A series of projects intended to provide students practice with a programming language such as C++, C, Objective-C, Smalltalk, Lisp, Python and others.
+A series of projects intended to provide students practice with a programming language such as C++, C, Swift, Haskell, Python, Mathlab, and others.
 May be repeated when language/topic varies.
-PREQ: Computer Science 120 or Computer Science 121 with a grade of C or better or instructor permission.
+PREQ: Computer Science 120 with a grade of C or better or instructor permission.